mysrcs/hugooooo/content/blog/2024-01-19-Outage-post-mortem.md

 information across our teams extensively and their communication and relationship with SourceHut has always been superb.

-I'd also like to thank the team at CloudFlare; though we did not accept your generous offer we were appreciative that you were there for us in a time of need.
+I'd also like to thank the team at Cloudflare; though we did not accept your generous offer we were appreciative that you were there for us in a time of need.